Yoast/wordpress-seo/.github/CONTRIBUTING.md

 * When committing, reference your issue and include a note about the fix.
 * Push the changes to your fork and submit a pull request to the 'trunk' branch of the Yoast SEO repository.

 We will review your pull request and merge when everything is in order.
-We will help you to make sure the code will comply to the standards described above.
+We will help you to make sure the code complies with the standards described above.

 #### 'Patch welcome' issues
 Some issues are labeled 'patch-welcome'.
 This means we see the value in the particular enhancement being suggested but have decided for now not to prioritize it.
 If you however decide to write a patch for it, we'll gladly include it after some code review.